Elvis10ten/notes/src/2025-1a-intro-algorithm.md

 Usually, an algorithm that is asymptotically more efficient is the best choice for all but <mark class="mark-pink">very small inputs</mark>.

 ### The three common asymptotic notations
+The asymptotic notations described below are designed to characterize functions in general.
+The function can denote the running time, space usage, etc.